-The new dog and cat laws introduced last year mean your pooch or kitty must be desexed by six months of age, or within 28 days of when you take possession of the new pet.
+The new dog and cat laws introduced in 2018 mean your pooch or kitty must be desexed by six months of age, or within 28 days of when you take possession of the new pet.

 The new desexing law does not apply to dogs and cats born before 1 July 2018, and exemptions are available for working dogs and animals belonging to breeders registered with the Dog and Cat Management Board.